jonnor/datascience-master/README.md

 * When used on images incredibly texture dependent.
 For instance cause vunerability to adverserial examples.
 How to mitigate?
 Learning rate influences, higher rate, more noise.
+Could one reduce by automatically generating variants of the training inputs?.
+For instance on images, use smoothening filters, color changes, brightness/contrast changes, noise addition, scaling, rotating.
+Also maybe helps with small datasets, especially for supervised learning (where labeling is expensive).
 * Seem that there is a lot of 'unecessary' complexity/information being encoded, that are irrelevant to the objective at hand.
 How can one know how much complexity is needed to perform a particular function?
 How to estimate that it is well spent?
 Are there information-theory approaches that can be applied?